stevespringett/Alpine/README.md

 -
 My opinions are just that, mine.
 They will evolve over time.
 However, my belief in sticking with open standards and not having to conform to the conventions of a specific framework will likely never change.
-Alpine is lightweight, standards- based, and framework-free.
+Alpine is lightweight, standards-based, and framework-free.
 If this appeals to you, give Alpine a try.

 Copyright & License